markd2/AdventOfCode/2020/readme.md

 Wondering what the twist will be.
 Could be "ok, there's now N items to match", so just plain old nested loops won't work in that case.
 Maybe it's correlate two parallel arrays?
 Not sure.
 So will go with the butt-simple approach.

+### Part 2

+Yep, it's _three_ numbers.

+Running out of time this morning, so do the cheap-ass way.